dedelala/hello-go-lambda/preso/preso.md

 ```

 ???
-There's an `events.S3Event`.
+Package `events` has an `S3Event`.
 Cool.
 Incidentally, the pre-defined
 structs make it super easy to figure out what the heck you are going to get passed
 when this thing runs.
 You can just look at the code.